 - i.
 The Plaintiff repeats the particulars subjoined to paragraph 169 above. - ii.
-On 16 June 2016, and after receipt of the AUSTRAC enquiry referred to in particular (i) subjoined to paragraph 169 above, Preston granted approval for Crown to continue its relationship with Alvin Chau without any documentation of his rationale for doing so. - iii.
-On 1 September 2017, media coverage suggested that Alvin Chau received a large amount of cash that had been stolen from the Bangladesh Central Bank.
-The receipt of this information led to a review of Alvin Chau's risk rating but did not lead to any reconsideration of whether he or the Suncity Junket should remain as a JTO at Crown. - iv.
-Crown did not terminate its relationship with Alvin Chau and Suncity Junket after: (1) the Suncity Cash Desk was found to have \$5.6 million in cash at its desk and drawers in around April 2018; or (2) after media publications that Alvin Chau had links to organised crime. - v.
-Further particulars may be provided following discovery. - 174.
-In the Relevant Period to August 2020, Crown continued to deal with: - (a) JTOs and JTRs; and/or - (b) persons who financed, guaranteed, were associated with or represented junkets, despite its own information suggesting that those JTOs and/or persons were associated with or implicated in organised crime.
+On 16 June 2016, and after receipt of the AUSTRAC enquiry referred to in particular (vii) subjoined to paragraph 169 above, Preston granted approval for Crown to continue its relationship with Alvin Chau without any documentation of his rationale for doing so. - iii.
+Media coverage-which is the subject of consideration in the Commissioner Report, Volume 1, Chapter 3.4 at [61]-suggested that Alvin Chau received a large amount of cash that had been stolen from the Bangladesh Central Bank.
+The receipt of this information led to a review of Alvin Chau's risk rating but did not lead to any re-consideration of whether he or the Suncity Junket should remain as a JTO at Crown.

+- iv.
+Crown did not terminate its relationship with Alvin Chau and Suncity Junket after: (1) the Suncity Cash Desk was found to have \$5.6 million in cash at its desk and drawers in around April 2018; or (2) media publications that Alvin Chau had links to organised crime. - v.
+Further particulars may be provided following discovery and the filing of expert evidence. - 174.
+In the Relevant Period to August 2020, Crown continued to deal with: - (a) JTOs and JTRs; and/or - (b) persons who financed, guaranteed, were associated with, or represented junkets, despite its own information suggesting that those JTOs and/or persons were associated with or implicated in organised crime.

 - i.
 The Plaintiff repeats the particulars subjoined to paragraphs 169 and 173 above. - ii.
-Further particulars may be provided following discovery. - 175.
-In the Relevant Period, Crown relied on the Australian Border Force (and its predecessors) to undertake character checks of Crown's: - (a) VIP international gamblers; - (b) Crown's Junket Participants; - (c) JTOs; and/or - (d) persons who financed, guaranteed, were associated with or represented junkets, without any or any adequate due diligence of its own.
+Further particulars may be provided following discovery and the filing of expert evidence. - 175.
+In the Relevant Period, Crown relied on the Australian Border Force (and its predecessors) to undertake character checks of Crown's: - (a) VIP international gamblers; - (b) Crown's Junket Participants; - (c) JTOs; and/or - (d) persons who financed, guaranteed, were associated with, or represented junkets, without any or any adequate due diligence of its own.

 - i.
 The Plaintiff repeats the particulars subjoined to paragraph 167 above. - ii.
-Crown relied on the Australian Border Force (and its predecessors) to undertake background checks on visa applicants and considered that to be a reasonable check on the character of a person. - iii.
-Further particulars may be provided following discovery. - 176.
+Crown relied on the Australian Border Force (and its predecessors) to undertake background checks on visa applicants and considered that to be a reasonable check on the character of a person.
+Otherwise, prior to discovery and the filing of expert evidence, the Plaintiff is not able to say whether there was any such due diligence or, alternatively no adequate due diligence and the respects in which it was not adequate.

+- iii.
+Further particulars may be provided following discovery and the filing of expert evidence. - 176.
 By reason of the matters alleged in paragraphs 167 to 175 above, in the Relevant Period, Crown did not have rigorous processes for assessing the probity of JTOs, JTRs and those who finance and guarantee junkets.

 - i.
-The Plaintiff repeats paragraphs 168 and 170 above and the particulars subjoined to paragraphs 167 to 171, 173 and 175 above. - ii.
+The Plaintiff repeats paragraphs 168 and 170 above and the particulars subjoined to paragraphs 167 to 171, 173 and 175 above.
+Otherwise, prior to discovery and the filing of expert evidence, the Plaintiff is not able to say whether there was any such process for assessing the probity of JTOs, JTRs and those that finance and guarantee junkets or, alternatively there was no adequate process and the respects in which it was not adequate. - ii.
 Further particulars may be provided following the filing of expert evidence. - 177.
 By reason of the matters alleged in paragraphs 167 to 176 above, in the Relevant Period, the manner in which Crown assessed, approved or approved the continuance of Crown's relationship with the persons or groups of persons who financed, guaranteed, were associated with or represented a junket, was likely to facilitate money laundering.